HELVE/HELVELOGS/README.md

 Cameras:
 - timelapse camera (set it forget it)
+- phone fisheye camera (multipurpose) - on the go
+-

 ## Video intro for Instagram and vlogs [Helve Logs]
 Tracking, identity, privacy theme.